 Note: I’ve received a few emails saying the support at Flixpress is pretty bad.
 Therefore, I recommend only using the free version.
 If anyone at Flixpress reads this, then I can supply emails of disgruntled buyers.
 Apparently, your support is not very supportive!

-Firstly, go to Flixpress and sign up for an account.
+Firstly, go to Flixpress and sign up for an account (don’t give them any bank or Paypal details).
 Once you receive an email confirmation, you’re all good to go.

 Now log in and go to the ‘Automated Template‘ tab.

 This will now take you to where the magic happens.
 Here you will find a list on the left-hand side showing the types of video that Flixpress can produce.
 The one we’re interested in is the ‘Free Templates‘ one at the bottom of the list.